jboulanger/imagej-macro/Align_Channels/README.md

 ![image](https://user-images.githubusercontent.com/3415561/117965418-a4c7a100-b31a-11eb-9531-cf4c28ec63be.png)

-4. Open the image you want to align and the file Models.csv
+4. Open the image you want to align and the file Models.csv.
+The name of the table with parameters has to be 'Models.csv'

 5. Run again the macro to align the image using the parameters previously estimated